Log Buffer #268, A Carnival of the Vanities for DBAs

 NoSQL and MySQL – free webinar, replay now available as announced by Andrew Morgan.

 Jorgen Loland writes about how copying unused bytes is bad. (duh!)

 Things are going to be busy over the next few months for Keith Larson.

 Setting up replication in MySQL is something we need to do quite often.
 Slaves die, replication fails, or tables and data get out of sync.
 Sean Hull has a nice post about it.

 Postgres has three backup methods: logical, file system, and continuous archiving.
 Bruce Momjian has more.

-Joshua Drake has given information about some of PostgreSQL conferences and shares a video.
+Joshua Drake gives information about some of PostgreSQL conferences and shares a video.

-David Wheeler has a recommendation for sane time zone management in PostgreSQL; Always Use TIMESTAMP WITH TIME ZONE.
+David Wheeler has a recommendation for sane time zone management in PostgreSQL: Always Use TIMESTAMPS WITH TIME ZONE.

 Holly Ann shares the promised update on InfoSphere Optim Performance Manager (OPM) 5.1.1 that will be available April 30th.